meltingscales/potemkeys/README.md

 See <https://github.com/HenryFBP/FGfGwK/releases> and download the provided exe/binary file.

 If you put `FGfGwKoptions.jsonc` in the same folder as the EXE file, it will prefer that over its temporary directory.

+If you want to know where the temp file is, look at the console output when the .exe first starts up.

 ##  Development